 His own blog neilpatel.com achieves over 3 million visitors per month and he has his Marketing School podcast that generates over 1 million listens monthly.
 As if that wasn’t enough, his YouTube channel has over 20 million views!
 (Quite a lot of which are mine lol.)

-He created Crazyegg, a tool that allows you to see what interests visitors when they visit your website via ‘heatmaps’ which then help you to create future content to better cater for their needs.
+He created Crazyegg, a tool that allows you to see what interests visitors when they visit your website via ‘heatmaps’ which then helps you to create future content to better cater to their needs.
 To date, over 300,000 websites use Crazyegg.

 What is so great about this guy?

 He is generous with this knowledge.
 It is so refreshing when someone talks so freely about what they know without an agenda.
 You could argue that is not true because Neil has a digital consultancy business and a keyword research tool that has a paid version, (plus CrazyEGG) but literally millions of people will consume his content without ever paying for anything.

 It comes from a place of service and genuinely wanting to give value which he does in spades.
 He could easily charge for the free courses he offers.